k00mi/gitaly/_support/terraform/README.md

 ./create-demo-cluster
 ```

 This will open a browser to sign into GCP if necessary.
-Terraform will
+Ansible will then ask
-print a plan and ask you to confirm it before it creates anything in
-GCP.
+you a set of questions before it performs the deplyoment.

 When the script is done, `apt-get install gitlab-ee` is still busy
 running in the background on your new VM's.